kayleyseow/CS-102/06. Arrays and Vectors/Chapter6Notes3.md

 #### Adding New Elements to a Vector
 - You can add items to a vector
 	- You use the ```push_back()``` function
-	- The added element goes to the end of the vector
+	- The added element goes to the end of the vector:
 	```
 	vector <int> nums (10);
 	for (int i=0;  i<10; i++)